-● High efficiency charging at lower cost than MPPT chargers–but for good efficiency must be used only with “12V” or “24V” (about 17 or 35 volt Vpp-max power point) solar panels for high efficiency.
+High efficiency charging at lower cost than MPPT chargers.
+For best efficiency must be used only with “12V” or “24V” (about 17 or 35 volt Vpp-max power point) solar panels for high efficiency.
 These are usually described as “12 volt” or “24 volt” panels.
 Other type panels require a more expensive MPPT type charger for high efficiency.

 ● For 12 or 24 V battery systems: AGM, Gel or Liquid Electrolyte batteries.

 ● Up to 30 amps maximum solar current.
 Charger will safely reduce output if panel current exceeds 31 amps.
 Note: Open Circuit Voltage limit from panels must not exceed 55 Volts.

 ● Optional Temperature compensation if temperature sensor is used.

 ● Small size: 3 x 5 1/4 x 2 3/4 inches; 7.6 X 13.3 X 7 cm.

 ● Easy programming for charging your batteries: In most cases entering all data is accomplished by selecting the appropriate charging profile for your type of batteries and then entering your battery capacity.